abc1199281/AlgorithmLab/Ch24_single_source_shortest_paths/1_middle_bellman_ford/Readme.md

 	1. vector of shortest distance
 	2. a single source shortest path tree
 	3. whether it has negative weighted cycle reachable from source

+## Limitations:
+1. If all the weight are positive, please use Dijkstra's algorithm.
+3. It can be optimized by shortest path faster algorithm (SPFA) where worst case is the same as O(VE) but in aversage is O(|E|).

 ## Main idea:
 1. Shortest path cannot contain cycle-->shortest path is simple path
 2. |V| vertices-->|V|-1 relaxations can achieve shortest path (somehow DP)